 All applications for the program will be completed through the program’s online application system at changeforclimate.ca/solar.
 The application can be completed by either the applicant or the applicant’s installer, contractor, designer, or designated representative.
 The applicant may opt to assign the payment of the incentive directly to the contractor upon project completion with an Assignment of Incentives Form signed by the applicant.

 The application is a two-part process.
-Upon completion of Part I, a conditional approval will be issued by email.
-This will guarantee distribution of funds if the project is completed per the conditions of Part I approval within the allotted time frame.
+Upon completion of Part I, if eligible a conditional approval will be issued by email.
+This will guarantee distribution of funds if the project is completed as proposed per the conditions of Part I approval within the allotted time frame.
 Once the project has been completed and interconnection approval received, the applicant can complete Part II of the application, which will trigger payment of the incentive.

 Both Part I and Part II approvals can be expected within one week of submission unless additional information is required.
 Payment by direct deposit can be expected to arrive in the customer’s bank account within 5 to 10 business days of Part II approval.